nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Jan 15 2026)
+### Joke of the day (Fri Jan 16 2026)
 <!-- joke -->
->Chuck Norris does not teabag the ladies.
-He potato-sacks them.
+>When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.
 <!-- /joke -->

-*Last update: Thu, 15 Jan 2026 01:03:23 GMT*
+*Last update: Fri, 16 Jan 2026 01:05:34 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)